Louisiana Side by Side Bill of Sale — Free Template

 How long do I have to transfer the side by side title in Louisiana?

-Title transfer must be completed within 40 days of the sale date.
+As of 2026, Louisiana requires title transfer within 40 days of the sale date.
 Failing to transfer the title on time can result in late fees and may leave the seller liable for tickets or incidents involving the side by side.
 The seller should also notify the Louisiana DMV of the sale to release liability.

 Can a handwritten side by side bill of sale be used in Louisiana?

 Yes.
-A handwritten bill of sale is generally valid in Louisiana as long as it includes all required information — both parties' names and addresses, VIN, sale price, date of sale, and signatures.
+A handwritten bill of sale is generally valid in Louisiana as long as it includes all required information — both parties' full legal names and addresses, VIN, sale price, date of sale, and signatures.
 However, a typed or generated document reduces the risk of errors, omissions, and disputes, and is easier to present at the DMV.
+Most DMV rejections of private-party bills of sale stem from missing fields — particularly the odometer reading or a missing seller address.

 Who pays sales tax when selling a side by side privately in Louisiana?